 If we look at Hollywood, we can find plenty of strong women characters.
 We meet “The Wonder Woman portrayed” by the gorgeous Gal Gadot.
-Harley Quinn in “The Suicide Squad” portrayed by Margot Robbie.
-Okoye in “The Black Panther” played by Danai Gurira.
-The list is a long one like the sheer number of the films the Hollywood has produced since its inception, but my favorite characters are Imperator Furiosa in “Mad Max: Fury Road” portrayed by Charlize Theron, and Liz the deuteragonist in the Netflix Series, “The Blacklist” portrayed by Megan Boone.
+Harley Quinn in “The Suicide Squad” portrayed by sweet Margot Robbie.
+Okoye in “The Black Panther” played by beautiful Danai Gurira.
+The list is a long one like the sheer number of films Hollywood has produced since its inception, but my favorite characters are Imperator Furiosa in “Mad Max: Fury Road” portrayed by action goddess Charlize Theron, and Liz the deuteragonist in the Netflix Series, “The Blacklist” portrayed by the confident looking Megan Boone.

 The Bible also speaks of several strong women.
 Women such as Queen Esther, Deborah the only female Judge, Rahab the Prostitute, and Phoebe the helper and deaconess.
 The list goes on, but my favorite is Naaman’s maid because of the courage she displayed while being a slave in a foreign country.
 Today however I want to draw your attention to five strong women we meet in the life of Moses who have missed the limelight.
 Someone said, “Behind every successful man there stands a woman” (I hate to admit it but even Potiphar’s wife was instrumental in God’s plan to propel Joseph to success!)
 This saying was so much real in the life of Moses.
 Let’s dig into scripture to find out more.